Siddharth1605/Cybersecurity-CTF/web-attacks/CSRF-Cross Site Request Forgery1.md

 ## Common flaws in CSRF Token:

 Websites mostly validate csrf tokens only on POST method and not on GET method.

+### **Lab: CSRF where token validation depends on request method**

+Change email

+Pass that post-request to repeater and analyse.

+You can able to change POST to GET and do the required action.

+Now remove the csrf token and see it’ll still works.

+Generate csrf-script and paste in exploit script, victim will see the post with auto-submit payloa

+## **Validation of CSRF token depends on token being present**

+Some applications correctly validate the token when it is present but skip the validation if the token is omitted.